phonkee/goexpose/README.md

 * info task - information about server
 * postgres task - run queries on postgres database
 * redis task - run commands on redis
+* cassandra task - run cassandra queries
+* mysql task - task to run mysql queries

-I have a plan to implement other tasks with support for: memcache, mysql, cassandra..
+I have a plan to implement other tasks with support for: memcache, mongodb, sqlite..

 All these commands can accepts variables from route (gorilla mux is used).
 GOexpose has system for authorization, currently basic (username password) is implemented.